Rhinoplasty (Nose Job) Salt Lake City

 What Should I Expect From A Rhinoplasty Consultation at Utah Facial Plastics?

 Rhinoplasty is generally considered to be one of the more challenging of facial plastic procedures and is an area in which Dr. Thompson and Dr. Henstrom have particular expertise and training.
 The goals and approach to each individual are unique and depend on many factors discussed at length in a detailed consultation with either surgeon or their Patient Care Coordinator, who often see patients for the initial appointment at no charge.
-Imaging sessions our also offered at both offices in Layton and Draper, Utah.
+Imaging sessions are also offered at both offices in Layton and Draper, Utah.

 Dr. Thompson or Henstrom will be able to evaluate the nose as it relates to the rest of the face.
 A patient may request a reduction in the size of the nose when in reality, the chin makes the nose appear artificially large.
 In such a case, a chin implant may be recommended in addition to the nasal surgery.
 Some minor concerns can also be corrected with the use of non-surgical fillers to reshape the nose.
 Your surgeon will analyze the nose and face then make recommendations based on his knowledge and expertise in the aesthetics of the full face.